MicrosoftDocs/win32/desktop-src/SecCrypto/restoring-certificate-services-from-backup.md

 ---
-Description: 'Shows how the Certificate Services backup functions can be used to restore and recover a Certificate Services database and its associated files.' ms.assetid: 'f4914f45-629d-4f24-8328-d7f27e8a0062'
+Description: Shows how the Certificate Services backup functions can be used to restore and recover a Certificate Services database and its associated files. ms.assetid: f4914f45-629d-4f24-8328-d7f27e8a0062
-title: Restoring Certificate Services from Backup
+title: Restoring Certificate Services from Backup ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Restoring Certificate Services from Backup